Land Access Rules

 However you must:

-- Have in your possession all required and valid hunting, fishing or trapping licenses which must be available on demand by employees of either the State Land Office or NMDGF.
+- Have in your possession all required and valid fishing, trapping and hunting licenses with tags which must be available on demand by employees of either the State Land Office or NMDGF.

 - Respect other land uses, such as surface or mineral leases.